Tag Archives: President Obama

 If she’s laughing, be afraid.

 This week one of the prime movers in late 20th Century geopolitics died.
 Margaret Thatcher’s deeply conservative, pro-corporation, anti-business, slash the safety net and cut the taxes approach to governance helped set the stage for the fiscal gambling and international financial meltdown from which we are still struggling to recover.
 Remember her effort to secure a poll tax–oh she was a madcap, our Maggie.
 With a legacy like that, you might think that smart politicians would steer clear of her policies.
+The English Punk group, The Jam gave the world an all too accurate portrait of Thatcher with their song, Town Called Malice, which basically addresses the death of the middle class and economic oppression.
+The architects of this oppression were Thatcher and Reagan.

 Sadly, the President of the United States — a DEMOCRAT elected by a coalition of the poor, people of color, women, and other marginalized and oppressed people — seems intent on taking an unprecedented and disastrous budgetary step.
 In the latest mind-numbingly awful round of budget “negotiations” with Congress, the White House has made it clear that cutting Social Security is part of the package.